Auto Industry Product Identifiers (SKUs, MPNs, GTINs, and More) – All You Need To Know

 EAN – International Article Number: Europe’s version of the UPC, but also technically a GTIN.

-MPN – Manufacturer Part Number: This is a manufacturer’s own SKU – manufacturers usually reference their part number when they provide fitment data.
+MPN – Manufacturer Part Number: This is usually a manufacturer’s SKU – manufacturers will reference their own part number when they provide fitment data (eg a list of the vehicle makes and models a part is compatible with), catalog data (eg photos, descriptions, specs, dimensions, etc.).

 ASIN – Amazon Standard Identification Number: A SKU for Amazon.com, but because Amazon tracks all their SKUs precisely, an ASIN can be a form of unique identification like a GTIN or UPC.